rticommunity/rticonnextdds-examples/examples/connext_dds/xml_application_env/c++11/README.md

 ./xml_application_env_cpp2
 ```
 If you wish to change the Domain that the application uses, you can change this
 in the application.xml file.
-Modify the domain_id attribute of the domain:
+Modify the domain_id attribute of the domain.
+In
+This case the domain id is set to 10, but can be any number from 0-255.

 ```xml
  <domain name="domain" domain_id="10">
  ```

 ## Customizing the Build

 ### Configuring Build Type and Generator